Vocari/Vocari-RVC-Fork/README.md

 ## Acknowledgments

-- Vocari for creating the Retrieval-based Voice Conversion model.
+- Vocari fork for creating the Retrieval-based Voice Conversion model.
-- The developers of the original RVC repository.
+- Thanks the developers of the original RVC repository.
-- Contributors and the open-source community for their support.